bharatnainani/ecr-lifecycle/README.md

 # ecr-lifecycle

 ## About
-**ecr-lifecycle** This code manage the lifecycle policy for ECR and it get applied to repository as soon someone pushes the image to ECR you can change teh policy json file(**lifecyclepolicy.json**)  depending  upon your need..
+**ecr-lifecycle** This code manage the lifecycle policy for ECR and it get applied to repository as soon as someone pushes the image to ECR you can change the policy json file(**lifecyclepolicy.json**)  depending  upon your need..

 ## Development Setup